Blocking dominating sets for $H$-free graphs via edge contractions: Conclusion

 \section{Conclusion}

-It was shown in \cite{contracdom} that \contracd{} is polynomial-time solvable for $P_5$-free graphs.
-Thus, if we require $H$ to be connected, there only remains to settle the complexity status of \contracd{} restricted to $H$-free graphs for $H = P_6$ .
+In this work, we settle a complexity dichotomy for \contracd{} on $H$-free graphs when $H$ is a connected graph.
+If we do not require $H$ to be connected, there only remains to settle the complexity status of \contracd{} restricted to $H$-free graphs for $H=P_3+qP_2+pK_1$, when $q\geq 1$ and $p\geq 0$.